Sebastijan-Dominis/econ-quiz/README.md

 A playful, educational quiz web app that helps users test and improve their knowledge of global economics — GDP, population, and other country-level data.

 Econ Quiz is built with modern web tooling and designed to be fast, responsive, and easy to extend.
-It includes a study mode, leaderboards, multiple quiz difficulties, quiz types, and quiz topics, user accounts (via Firebase), and an admin interface for adding or editing questions.
+It includes a study mode, leaderboards, results overview, multiple quiz difficulties, quiz types, and quiz topics, user accounts (via Firebase), and an admin interface for adding or editing questions.

 ## Table of Contents